What is SLS free toothpaste?

 Although SLS is regarded as a safe ingredient for cosmetic and personal care products it would be stretching the truth a little to describe it as the “best choice ingredient” to use in products that come into contact with the mucal membrane tissue of the mouth.
 While most of the hazard claims are false, it is definitely true that SLS is a recognized skin irritant that can cause discomfort to people who are sensitive to it.
 When used in formulations for personal care products like shampoo, soap or shaving cream it is very unlikely to cause any kind of irritation for the majority of people since the product is in contact with the skin for such a short period of time and most of it washed away afterward anyway.
 However, people with sensitive or hypersensitive skin may feel some discomfort when using SLS products because of their irritating and drying properties.
-Using toothpaste that contains SLS does raise some concerns that don’t apply to other personal care products like shampoo and soap –
+Using toothpaste that contains SLS does raise some extra concerns that don’t apply to other personal care products like shampoo and soap –

 - The oral mucosa (lining of the mouth) is very delicate and sensitive.
 For some people, SLS can potentially cause mild hypersensitive reactions.